fauzanhernadi/resume-paper/README.md

-# Resume paper
+# Review paper about internet
-resume tentang ai